 To understand the effects of fracture surface roughness on fluid flow, we performed numerical simulations of high-resolution 3D Stokes-flow within fractures for a large synthetic dataset.
-By consolidating varying asperity amplitudes and roughness scaling within a new quantity, that accounts for the effective increase of surface roughness compared to its parallel plate equivalent, we
+By consolidating varying asperity amplitudes and roughness scaling within a new quantity, that accounts for the effective increase of surface roughness compared to its cubic law equivalent, we

-- 275 were able to provide a new way to characterize fracture roughness.
+- 270 were able to provide a new way to characterize fracture roughness.
 By combining the effective surface area with the relative fracture closure, we established a two-parameter characterization scheme that reads similar to a phase diagram.
 It is utilized to quantify the hydraulic efficiency of single fractures empirically, i.e., the correction factor applied to the current state-of-the-art fracture permeability parametrization (cubic law).
 Our findings confirm the results of Méheust and Schmittbuhl (2003), and highlight that predicting fracture flow is constrained to scales of at least 16 times larger than the correlation length.
-The - 280 hydraulic efficiency as a function of effective surface area and fracture closure is given by eq.
-16, its variability with respect to the correlation length is given by eq.
-17 and table 3, whereas an overall numerical error of 7.2 % has to be considered.

-Ultimately, we used the percolation probability and contact fractions to classify three different closure regimes that differ in terms of their hydraulic interpretation:

-- (i) The open regime defines fractures whose surface walls are not in contact with each other (e.g., unconfined dilatant or karstified fractures).
+Under this - assumption, the hydraulic efficiency as a function of effective surface area and fracture closure is given by eq.
+17 with a mean prediction error of 26.7 % and a numerical error of 7.2 %.
+Ultimately, we used the percolation probability and contact fractions to classify three different closure regimes that differ in terms of their hydraulic interpretation: - (i) The open regime defines fractures whose surface walls are not in contact with each other (e.g., unconfined dilatant or karstified fractures).
 In this regime, we generally observe a good agreement of the cubic law with hydraulic efficiency between 70 100% and only extreme roughness configurations (e.g., needle-shaped mineral coatings) result in larger deviations. - (ii) The contact regime is characterized by fractures exhibiting a rapidly decreasing hydraulic efficiency from 70-10% up to 1% in extreme cases, which is caused by strong three-dimensional channeling due to surface roughness and increasing fracture closure.
 Likely, this regime is most suitable for subsurface conditions, as a certain amount of contact between both fracture surfaces is required to withstand confining pressures. - (iii) The percolation regime incorporates fracture configurations that do not percolate at all due to blocked fluid pathways.
 Here, we do not incorporate fluid flow data, but it is plausible that the hydraulic efficiency is very poor with a maximum of 25%, which will quickly converge to 0% due to the effect of decreasing percolation probability with further closure.
-We observe the no-flow boundary at $R \approx 6$.

-Our results generally help to understand the hydraulic response induced by different types of fracture geometries and refine the parametrization of single fracture permeability given by the cubic law.
+We observe the no-flow boundary at $R \approx 6$ . - 290 Our results generally help to understand the hydraulic response induced by different types of fracture geometries and refine the parametrization of single fracture permeability given by the cubic law.
 Moreover, the developed quantification scheme allows monitoring and parameterizing the hydraulic and geometric evolution of fractures during aperture field-shaping processes.
-This parameterization can easily be incorporated in a DFN modeling framework to investigate the hydraulic responses at reservoir scales, assuming that the minimal correlation length is no longer than 1/16 of the reservoir size.
-If DFN's of scales close to the correlation length are considered, fluctuations of the flow behaviour have to be taken into account (e.g., de Dreuzy et al., 2012), as this can modify network flow connectivity.
+This parameterization can easily be incorporated in a DFN modeling framework to investigate the hydraulic responses at reservoir scales.

-Code availability. https://bitbucket.org/bkaus/lamem/src/master/; commit: 9c06e4077439b5492d49d03c27d3a1a5f9b65d32
+295 Code availability. https://bitbucket.org/bkaus/lamem/src/master/; commit: 9c06e4077439b5492d49d03c27d3a1a5f9b65d32